Tips On Leaving Your Cat Home When Going On Holiday

 Make sure that you do your homework when choosing a pet sitter.
 Ask for references from previous clients and also check they have a DBS and are insured.
 After all, they will have access to your home.

 Related article from RSPCA Going on holiday and leaving your pet

 Opt For Boarding Facilities

 Another similar but more expensive option to the above one is boarding facilities.

-These facilities can ensure that your cat is taken complete care of in your absence.
+These facilities can ensure that your cat is cared for in your absence.

-You can check for reviews available online or ask someone you know about the services a particular boarding facility offers.
-Additionally, you can take a tour of the facility and ensure it has everything your buddy will require.
+You can check for online reviews or ask someone you know about a boarding facility’s services.
+Additionally, you can tour the facility and ensure it has everything your buddy will require.